 It is hard to say that there is a typical day on the Yellowstone.
 We get some good insect hatches in the spring before runoff, and then again in the late summer and fall.
 These hatches are not dependable as far as timing and frequency go, but if you happen to be in the right place at the right time you will be rewarded.
 Good streamer fishing is usually dependent on having the right conditions, but they can happen anytime throughout the season.
 If all else fails, the nymph fishing in the Yellowstone will be good.
 From stoneflies to mayflies, caddis, midges, leaches, crawfish, and even sculpin, the Yellowstone is full of prey that can be imitated with a dead drifted fly somewhere down in the water column.

-In the past year, Spey rods appropriately sized for trout fishing have become available.
+In the past few years, Spey rods appropriately sized for trout fishing have become available.
 Spey casting and swinging flies for trout can be a blast.
 The Yellowstone River is custom made for these techniques.
-These new Trout Spey rods have the ability to cast the largest streamers in your box, or swing tiny soft hackles through pods of feeding fish during a caddis hatch.
+These new Trout Spey rods have the ability to cast the largest streamers in your box, or swing tiny soft hackles through pods of feeding fish during a hatch.
 Catching trout on the swing is pure joy, and something I enjoy teaching people.
 If you want to learn how to spey cast or work on your spey casting before an upcoming steelhead trip give me a call.